Mohamed Ayadi, Director

 How much API traffic do Dell's APIs generate to-date?

 Dell’s API traffic is relatively small compared to some companies that rely on APIs as a primary business strategy.
 Dell currently processes approximately one million API requests per day, while expecting API traffic to increase significantly as we continue toward our end-state vision.

-What other benefits have you gained from you API platform?
+What other benefits have you gained from your API platform?

 Extensibility, reusability and features that our customers/partners want in a manner Dell can develop, nurture and control, and provide a mutually beneficial relationship for Dell and its partners.

 Dell chose a hybrid development model where our Production and Sandbox gateway instances are hosted in Dell’s datacenter, and the Analytics and KMS components are hosted in the cloud.
 Dell developed a good set of APIs in this hybrid model, using both out-of-the-box technology and custom policies utilizing Apigee tools.
 Custom policies allow Dell to extend throttling service definition profiles to consumers of our APIs.
 The analytics tool can provide usage reporting based on key categories, such as API Group, API Key or Individual API operation.

 What's your vision for your API program moving forward?

 While the primary focus of Dell’s API program is to support Dell internal development teams, Partners and Retailers, the API program can also be leveraged to enable business-growth opportunities as part of Dell’s overall strategic initiatives to enable our customers to do more.